Park District: East Central

 The most significant upgrades to Memorial Stadium during the next seven decades took place in 1949 and include a memorial wall dedicated to military lost during World War II.
 Growth was slow as the City of Asheville maintained its commitment to pay off its pre-Depression debts, which officially took place on July 1, 1976.
 However, in the years leading up to that proud moment, much of the East End/Valley Street neighborhood that bordered Memorial Stadium was demolished and residents displaced through urban renewal projects, redlining, and the construction of South Charlotte Street.

 Following many years of modest renovations and the possibility of selling Memorial Stadium, renewed community interest led to the formation of the Memorial Stadium Taskforce.
-That group recommended resurfacing of the field in 2003 to accommodate several sports teams, as well as occasional festivals, concerts, and other special events.
+That group recommended resurfacing of the field and removal of the track in 2003 to accommodate several sports teams, as well as occasional festivals, concerts, and other special events.
 The turf was primarily paid for through donations, grants, and the Asheville Splash, a now-defunct minor league women’s soccer franchise.
 After Asheville voters approved a $17 million bond referendum in 2016 to improve parks and recreation facilities, Asheville Parks & Recreation began planning for the redevelopment of Memorial Stadium and Mountainside Park.

 Through multiple neighborhood meetings and listening sessions, the scope of improvements expanded to include the development of Oakhurst Park and additional amenities at Memorial Stadium and Mountainside Park.

 - September: East End/Valley Street and Oakhurst Neighborhood Associations input meetings